Did you know Father’s Day spending in the US typically runs 40 percent less than Mother’s Day spending?

 Children with an involved, caring father are likely to be more confident, emotionally secure, and have better social connections as they grow older.
 They do better in school, an effect that extends even into the teen and young-adult years.

 And if dad isn’t there?
 Strong relationships with other adult male relatives and friends greatly help to fill his important role.
-God’s heart for the fatherless is clear early on in the Bible, when his law for the Israelites included these words: “You shall not mistreat any widow or fatherless child” (Ex.
-22:22).
-And the psalmist wrote, “Father of the fatherless and protector of widows is God in his holy habitation” (Psa.
-68:5)
+God’s heart for the fatherless is clear early on in the Bible, when his law for the Israelites included these words: “You shall not mistreat any widow or fatherless child” (Exodus 22:22).
+And the psalmist wrote, “Father of the fatherless and protector of widows is God in his holy habitation” (Psalm 68:5)

 So as Father’s Day nears, here’s to dads!
 You matter.
 A lot!